Bloomington High School South: Athletics

 The Panthers compete in the Conference Indiana, with their main rival being the cross-town Bloomington High School North Cougars.
 They have won a total of 29 IHSAA Championships, tied for the 5th most in the state.

+The 2009 boys basketball team finished with a 26–0 record to become one of the few team in state history to record no losses.

 Extracurricular activities

 Music

 The Bloomington South and Bloomington North string orchestras together form the Hoosier Youth Philharmonic, which has performed nationally and internationally, including a concert at Carnegie Hall on March 14, 2012.

+South's advanced classical and show choir, Sounds of South, is among the most prestigious in the state.
+Sounds of South has made the ISSMA mixed choir state finals 28 times, and made second eight times.
+Sounds of South has won first place in the ISSMA mixed choir championships twice, in 1989 and 2023.
+Since its founding in 1985 by its current director and conductor, Gwen Witten Upchurch, over 700 students have been in the choir.
+The choir performs nationally, notably in Orlando, FL; New York City, NY; Chicago, IL; and Nashville, TN.